 Titanium metal has the advantages of low density, high specific strength, and good corrosion resistance.
 Titanium material can greatly reduce the quality of the automobile body, reduce fuel consumption, as well as improve engine efficiency.
 However, the high price of titanium makes it useful only in luxury cars and sports cars, but not in ordinary cars.
 In this article, we will talk about the advantages and disadvantages of titanium used in the automobile industry.

 Titanium alloys have been widely used in aerospace, petrochemical, and ship industries, but they are rarely used in the automobile industry.
 From 1956, when the first all-titanium automobile was developed by general motors of the United States, titanium auto parts did not reach the level of mass production until the 1980s.
 In the 1990s, with the increasing demand for luxury cars, sports cars, and racing cars, titanium parts developed rapidly.

 Titanium parts can reduce the total mass of a car.
 According to the design and material characteristics, titanium is mainly distributed in engine components and chassis parts in the new generation of vehicles.
 Titanium can be used to make engine system valves, valve springs, and connecting rods, as well as chassis components of springs, exhaust systems, half-shafts, and fasteners.

-1. The low density of titanium alloy can reduce the inertia mass of moving parts, and titanium valve springs can increase the free vibration, reduce the vibration of the body, thereby increasing the engine speed and output power.
+1. The low density of titanium alloy can reduce the inertia mass of moving parts, and titanium valve springs can increase the free vibration, and reduce the vibration of the body, thereby increasing the engine speed and output power.

 2. Reduce the inertia mass of moving parts, thus reducing the friction force and improving the fuel efficiency of the engine.